AlexandreFigueired0/Fluxion/README.md

-go work sync            # ensures module replacements are up to date
 # Fluxion 🚀

 Fluxion is an AI copilot for GitHub Actions.
 It pairs a context-aware CLI, a credit-managed Go backend, and a Next.js dashboard so that teams can generate and debug workflows that match their real project setup.